lee-dohm/white-cursor/README.md

 ## Use

-When Atom is loaded or any time you change the themes, the White Cursor package attempts to determine whether you have a dark syntax theme set.
+By default the white cursor is always enabled.
+However, if you set the `white-cursor.enabled` setting to `detect`, then when Atom is loaded or any time you change the themes, the White Cursor package attempts to determine whether you have a dark syntax theme set.
 If so, it enables the white cursor.
 You can override its autodetection for the current session by using the `White Cursor: Toggle` command from the Command Palette.

 ### Commands

 * `white-cursor:toggle` &mdash; Toggles the white cursor on or off.

+### Configuration

+* `white-cursor.enabled` &mdash; Accepts one of three values:
+    * `always` &mdash; White cursor is always enabled **(default)**
+    * `detect` &mdash; Detects whether a dark syntax is being used and enables the white cursor accordingly
+    * `never` &mdash; White cursor is always *disabled*

 ## Copyright